crweiner/hacktoberfest-swag-list/README.md

   - [Kube-hunter](https://github.com/aquasecurity/kube-hunter)
 - **Notes**: Check out [AquaSecurity blog](https://blog.aquasec.com/hacktoberfest-2020-aqua-open-source) and [AquaSecurity Hacktoberfest repo](https://github.com/aquasecurity/Hacktoberfest) for more information and contribution guide.

 #### **ArchivesSpace**

 - **Swag**: ArchivesSpace swag bag
 - **Requirements**: Be the contributor with the most merged PRs.
-- **How to sign up**: Make PRs on [ArchivesSpace Github](https://github.com/archivesspace/archivesspace) and the top contributor will win the swag.
+- **How to sign up**: Make PRs on [ArchivesSpace Github](https://github.com/archivesspace/archivesspace) and the top contributor will win the bag.
 - **Notes**: Check out [ArchivesSpace Hacktoberfest 2020 blog](https://archivesspace.org/archives/6563) for more information.
-For your doubts e-mail at ArchivesSpaceHome@lyrasis.org .

 ### C

 #### **CAMUNDA**